hellowac/conda-zh-cn/cn_docs/source/user-guide/install/rpm-debian.rst

 -----------------------------------------
+Miniconda 的 RPM 和 Debian 存储库
+-----------------------------------------

 RPM and Debian Repositories for Miniconda

------------------------------------------
+.. tab:: 中文

+.. tab:: 英文

 Conda is available as either a RedHat RPM or as a Debian package.
 The packages are the equivalent to the Miniconda installer, which only contains conda and its dependencies.